 Coming to School

 When weather conditions are exceptionally poor the School monitors the Met.
-Office weather forecasts very closely, as well as assessing the situation on the ground at School.
+Office weather forecasts http://www.metoffice.gov.uk/weather/uk/em/nottingham_ forecast_weather.html very closely, as well as assessing the situation on the ground at School.

 If a boy has a younger brother in the Junior School, he should report to the Junior School Hall after signing out.
 The Headmaster of the Junior School will allow him to take his brother home once a parent has given permission.

-If a boy is responsible for a younger sister, he should make his way to Nottingham Girls' High Junior School after signing out, and follow the directions of the Headmistress of the NGHJS.
+If a boy is responsible for a younger sister, he should make his way to the Girls’ High School Junior School after signing out, and follow the directions of the Headmistress of the Junior School.

 If a boy can only travel by school bus he should sign in and remain in the Library until his bus arrives.
-The signing-in register will be held at Reception so that incoming messages from parents can be passed on quickly.
-He must not wait anywhere else in the buildings.
+The signing in register will be held at Reception so that incoming messages from parents can be passed on quickly.
+Boys must not wait anywhere else in the buildings.

-If he is normally collected by parents and has no alternative route, he must also remain in the Library.
+If a boy is normally collected by parents and has no alternative return route he must also remain in the Library.
 It is, of course, desirable for alternative routes to have been agreed, otherwise delays incurred by parents struggling into school may be considerable.

-If he cannot gain access into his home before a particular time, a boy may remain in the Library rather than risk arriving home too early.
+If a boy cannot gain access into his home before a particular time he may remain in the Library rather than risk arriving home too early.
 (We hope this will apply to very few boys.)

-If weather conditions deteriorate sharply in an area far from the school (eg. Mansfield, Derby or Newark), parents living in that area are free to phone and ask for their sons to be released early and we will give permission for this.
+If weather conditions deteriorate sharply in an area far from the school (for example Mansfield, Derby or Newark) parents living in that area are free to phone and ask for their sons to be released early and we will give permission for this.